marc2332/bliss/doc/source/howto_ct2.rst

    }

-First, you need run :program:`bliss-ct2-server` on the PC where the card is installed by typing:
+First, you need to run :program:`bliss-ct2-server` on the PC where the card is installed by typing:

 .. code-block:: bash